-Important works in the collection are Keith Haring's Untitled I-III, acquired directly from the artist with an estimate of 600'000 – 800'000 along with Francesco Clemente's, Two Girls, with an estimate of 400'000 – 500'000.
-Also, the well-known self-portrait of Cecilia Edefalk, Self-portrait with a gun, estimate of SEK 300'000, is also included in the collection.
-One of the more personal and interesting lot numbers in the collection is Jan Eric's significant and extensive reference library of art literature which is to be sold as one lot with an estimate of SEK 250,000 – 300,000.
+Important works in the collection are Keith Haring's Untitled I-III, acquired directly from the artist with an estimate of 600.000 – 800.000 SEK, along with Francesco Clemente's ’Two Girls’, with an estimate of 400.000 – 500.000 SEK.
+Moreover, the well-known self-portrait of Cecilia Edefalk, ’Self-portrait with a gun’ with an estimate of SEK 300'000, is also included in the collection.
+One of the more personal and interesting lot numbers is Jan Eric's significant and extensive reference library of art literature, which will be sold as one lot with an estimate of 250.000 – 300.000 SEK.

-We are very proud of the confidence to present and sell this unique home and collection, says Björn Extergren, Head of Consignment & Sales Department, Fineart.
-Getting to know a person's unique collecting that’s been built up through a lifetime is always tickling.
+”We are very proud of the confidence bestowed upon us to present and sell this unique home and collection”, says Björn Extergren, Head of Consignment & Sales Department, Fine art. ”Learning to know a person's unique collecting through a lifetime is always captivating.”

 Viewing: March 5 – 9, Berzelii Park in Stockholm